ahmd-kamel/ALU-Design-Verification_UVM/README.md

     │   └── alu_subscriber.sv    # UVM Subscriber
     │
     ├── scripts
-    │   ├── run_simulation.do    # Script to compile and run simulation
+    │   ├── run_simulation.do    # Script to compile and
-    │   └── filelist.f           # File list for compilation
+    │
     └── README.md                # This file